 Open up a Word Document or Google Docs and just start writing about the topics that you want to cover in your community.

 When you have around 5 articles good to go, you should feel good enough to move onto the next step.

 Also, know that this is a marathon not a sprint.
-Make sure that you are in this for the long-haul and you can support yourself without making any money from your site at first.
+Make sure that you are in this for the long-haul and you can support yourself without making any money from your news site at first.
 The founders from Berkeleyside went 18 months before they started to pay themselves a salary.